unconed/z3-rkt/README.md

 ### Install Z3

-- `z3-rkt` has been tested with Z3 4.4.1, which you can download and build from [https://github.com/Z3Prover/z3](https://github.com/Z3Prover/z3).
-The Travis CI script clones current Z3 from Github.
+- `z3-rkt` has been tested with Z3 4.4.1.
+You can also download and build the lastest version from [https://github.com/Z3Prover/z3](https://github.com/Z3Prover/z3), which the Travis CI script uses

 ### Install Z3 Racket bindings